Glossary

 Cloudflare's pay-as-you-go video platform with automatic transcoding and global CDN delivery, charged per minute stored and streamed.

-Cognitive load is the amount of mental effort someone needs to take in and use your content.
-In training, load that runs too high directly lowers how much people remember and how many finish.
+The amount of mental effort someone needs to take in and use your content.

 Mandatory employee education on the laws, regulations, and company policies a role must follow, with auditable completion records required.